herluc/statROM/README.md

 ```
 which are the error norms of the proposed method, the classical statFEM on a ROM prior and the statFEM on FEM baseline.

 In the Results folder, in the 1D case an overview plot with priors, posteriors and data will be saved.
-The desired pltos can easily be chosen in the demo script.
+The desired plots can easily be chosen in the demo script.
 In the 2D example, a number of .xdmf files, which can be viewd with ParaView, will be saved.
 The most interesting ones are:
 - ROM_error_mean_estimated.xdmf (adjoint GP estimate of the ROM error)
 - ROM_error_mean_exact.xdmf (exact ROM error as a reference)
 - posteriorFEM_mean.xdmf (Full order reference posterior mean)